Here's what the Volkswagen ID 3 electric car sounds like

 We won't get the ID 3 here in the US.
-But we may still hear this tone with VW's first electric car for the US, which will be an SUV and likely wear the.
+But we may still hear this tone with VW's first electric car for the US, which will be an SUV and likely wear the ID 4 badge.

 The National Highway Traffic Safety Administration has finally approved the US' own regulations.
-They require "quiet cars" to.
+They require "quiet cars" to make sound up until 18.6 mph.
 Right now, 50% of silent cars must include an alert tone, but come 2020, every single car will need a tone.
 NHTSA said these rules will prevent 2,400 injuries annually.
 Just think if you couldn't hear an electric car crawling around a parking lot while you're walking.
 There's definitely some danger in the scenario.

 As for noises in the future, NHTSA is also leaving that pretty wide open.
-In September, NHTSA sought public comment on allowing drivers to, or if it should limit the alert noises to select sounds.
+In September, NHTSA sought public comment on allowing drivers to choose their own tone, or if it should limit the alert noises to select sounds.
 If the public is eventually allowed to pick their own tone, prepare for some pretty ridiculous sounding electric cars.

 Watch this: VW ID 3 proves popular at the Frankfurt Motor Show